STAT540-UBC-2022/project-team-11/Results/Analysis_and_Results.md

 #### **Design matrix 1 (interaction between infection status and age):**

-We observed statistically significant enrichment of immune function terms and quite a number of genes associated with these functions.
+We observed a statistically significant enrichment of immune function terms and several genes associated with these functions.

 ![](../Results/Plots/GoSeq_2.png)

 #### **Design matrix 2 (interaction between infection status and sex):**

-We also observed statistically significant enrichment of immune function terms and a substantial amount of genes associated with these functions.
+We also observed a statistically significant enrichment of immune function terms and a substantial amount of genes associated with these functions.

 ![](../Results/Plots/GoSeq_1.png)